KenKundert/inform/README.rst

 into a single string.
 The string is then coded for the chosen color and returned.
 For example::

-   >> from messenger import Color, display
+   >> from inform import Color, display

    >> green = Color('green')
    >> red = Color('red')